Definition of Deferred Revenue

 Explanation

-- We can see the change recording of revenue through each month, on the basis of the following:
+- We can see the change recording of revenue through each month based on the following:

 Months | Revenue ($) | Cumulative Revenue ($) | Deferred Revenue ($) |